dario-vega/demo-simple-nosql-cluster/README.md

 ## Download and unzip the binary and exemples

 Donwload the [Oracle NoSQL Database Servers](https://www.oracle.com/database/technologies/nosql-database-server-downloads.html)
 - Community Edition : Oracle NoSQL Database Community Edition (CE) software is licensed pursuant to the Apache 2.0 License (Apache 2.0).
-The Apache 2.0 License can be viewed at this location or in the downloaded software.
 - Enterprise Edition

 In this demo, we will use the Oracle NoSQL Database Servers - Enterprise Edition (Release 21.1)[https://docs.oracle.com/en/database/other-databases/nosql-database/21.1/release-notes/index.html]